Skip to main content

 Plaque

 Your mouth is full of bacteria.
-When bacteria combines with saliva it forms a sticky film known as plaque which builds up on your teeth.
+When bacteria mixes with saliva it forms a sticky film known as plaque.
+This builds up on your teeth.

-Over time, acid in plaque begins to break down your tooth's surface and causes tooth decay.
+Over time, the acid breaks down your tooth's surface and causes tooth decay.

 Other bacteria in plaque can also irritate your gums, making them inflamed and sore.

-Plaque is usually easy to remove by brushing and flossing your teeth.
-But it can harden and form a substance called tartar if it's not removed.
+It is usually easy to remove plaque by brushing and flossing your teeth.
+But if it's not removed it can harden and form a substance called tartar or calculus.

-Tartar sticks much more firmly to teeth than plaque.
-Tartar can usually only be removed by a dentist or dental hygienist.
+Tartar hardens onto teeth making it harder to remove than plaque.
+It needs to be removed by a dentist or hygienist.

 Risks of developing gum disease